Unique-AG/sdk-deploy-action/README.md

 * `memory`: Required memory, will be converted to *Gi and Gi must not be supplied.
 Defaults to `1`(Gi).

 > [!TIP]
-> The latest possible `cpu` and `memory` combinations can be found at [Workload profiles in Azure Container Apps](https://learn.microsoft.com/en-us/azure/container-apps/workload-profiles-overview).
-The Action will error out if one chooses an invalid combination of `cpu` and `memory`.
+> If you run into an error, the available combinations can be seen in the error log.

 ## Outputs
 The action provides the following outputs: